 But when you see how easy this is to make, you realize that you too will be the envy of all in your tight circle.
 I mean, all you do is dump everything in a crock pot and turn the power on.

 8 oz. of Velveeta –I want to fill you in on a little secret; I used both Velveeta and the Walmart generic brand for this and you know what?
 The Walmart brand is better and much cheaper.

 2 Cans Cream of Celery Soup

 1 pint half and half

-Cube the cheese and put everything in the crockpot.
+Cube the cheese and put everything in the crock pot.
 Cook on low 4-6 hours.
-(I usually stop at 4.5 hours or so)
+(I usually stop at 4.5 hours)

-I serve this with sourdough bread and it is so good.
-I also heat up any leftovers the next day and put it on top of a baked potato so really this could be two meals in one.
+I serve this with sourdough bread, and it is so good.
+I also heat any leftovers the next day and put it on top of a baked potato, so really this could be two meals in one.

-There are many variations of the next recipe but it is so stinkin’ good that it just doesn’t matter how you do it because the combo is heavenly.
+There are many variations of the next recipe, but it is so stinking good that it just doesn’t matter how you do it because the combo is heavenly.
 Sweet and salty all in one.

-1 bag of round pretzels (OKAY, put the bag of round pretzels down.
-I tried it with round pretzels and it failed miserably.
+1 bag of round pretzels -I tried it with round pretzels and it failed miserably.
 We were licking the melted kisses of the cookie sheet.
 Yes.
 I said licked off the sheet.
 Doesn’t everyone do that?
-I find that the square checkerboard pretzels work the best)
+The square checkerboard pretzels work the best.

 1 bag of plain M and M’s